Zug Youth Hostel

 The youht hostel, between the lake and the "Herti" sports complex, is ideal for sports camps intended for track and field athletes, curling or hockey teams, or divers.
 And to relax?
 How about a trip to the "Zugerberg" mountain and on to the open-air cinema by the lake?

 From both Lucerne and Zurich, half an hour by train.
-Take bus No. 6 and 11 from the station to the “Stadion“ stop or the City Train Zug to the “Schutzengel“ stop.
+From the station, take NFB 7 oder S1 to "Schutzengel" stop or by NFB to "Stadion" stop by bus No. 6 or 16.
 5 minutes on foot from the railway station.

 The youth hostel has a limited number of chargeable car parking spaces, for which advance reservation is recommended.